Google and Qualcomm join $230 million investment in Nokia phone maker HMD Global

 As a European company, and the only remaining smartphone player on the continent with any meaningful market share, HMD Global is less likely to get caught in the geopolitical crossfire between the U.S. and China.
 Last year, HMD Global shifted its datacenter from Singapore to Finland, in partnership with Google Cloud, a move that will go some way toward allaying data privacy concerns.

-HMD Global’s smartphone market share sits at somewhere around 1%, according to Counterpoint Research, making it the 13th biggest vendor in the world.
+HMD Global’s smartphone market share sits at somewhere around 1%, according to Counterpoint Research, ranking it 13th among vendors in the world.
 But it sports the familiar Nokia brand, and having major partners on board — including Google, chip giant Qualcomm, and U.S. carriers — means things can change quickly.
-Huawei and its sub-brand Honor will no longer appeal to millions of consumers outside of China, given the restrictions they face, which potentially opens a gap for a rival.
+Plus, Huawei and its sub-brand Honor will no longer appeal to millions of consumers outside of China, given the restrictions they face, which potentially opens a gap for a rival.

 HMD Global’s ambitions stretch beyond the hardware realm.
 Earlier this year, it launched a new SIM card called HMD Connect that’s focused on roaming, and it snapped up the assets of mobile, enterprise, and cybersecurity software company Valona Labs.
 At the same time, HMD Global launched a new R&D “center of excellence” to develop software-based services for Nokia devices.
 This will include building new offerings, such as remote device locking, cybersecurity, enterprise mobility management, and — in the future — imaging and audio technologies.